 It also includes the Pendergrass General Store, the only surviving antebellum business structure in Jefferson, half an hour from Gainesville.

-3. Enjoy The Beautiful Scenery at the Poultry Capital of the World Monument
+3. Enjoy the Beautiful Scenery at the Poultry Capital of the World Monument

-Free Things To Do In Gainesville Ga
+Free Things To Do In Gainesville (GA)

-1. Learn About Nature at Atlanta Botanical Garden
+1. Explore Nature at Atlanta Botanical Garden

 2. Make a Visit to Chattahoochee-Oconee National Forest